accounts-js/accounts/README.md

 Copyright (c) 2016 by Gadi Cohen & Tim Mikeladze.
 Released under the MIT license.

+## Note

+This package, along with the rest of the packages under the `js-accounts` organization are under active development and are **not** ready for consumption.

 ## Getting Started

 Install the core package.